 Notice - RAYMOND POMROY, File No. 2024-3

-TORONTO, March 1, 2024 /CNW/ - The Tribunal issued a Notice of Hearing for a hearing to consider whether it is in the public interest to approve the Settlement Agreement entered into by Staff of the Commission and Raymond Pomroy in the above-named matter.
+TORONTO, March 8, 2024 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above- named matter approving the Settlement Agreement reached between Staff of the Commission and Raymond Pomroy.

-A copy of the Notice of Hearing dated March 1, 2024, and Statement of Allegations dated February 28, 2024, are available at capitalmarketstribunal.ca
+A copy of the Order dated March 8, 2024, Settlement Agreement dated February 26, 2024 and Oral Reasons for Approval of a Settlement dated March 8, 2024 are available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat